 SUMMER DIPLOMA EXAMS

 Victoria Park High School is the host site for the August Diploma Exams.
-The dates range from Tuesday, August 1, to Thurs-day, August 10.
+The dates will soon be announced:

 HOW DO I REGISTER?